Chinese Calendar dates

 Dragon Boat Festival (Duānwǔjié 端午节)

 Pyramid-shaped rice cakes 粽子 zòng zi and garlic 蒜 suàn are associated with this festival, some are fed to the fish on the basis that they would then leave Qu Yuan's body alone.
 Two teams of 15-30 people race each other in boats (around 66 feet [20 meters] long) with a decorated dragon prow.
 One person stands and beats the drum to set the rhythm for the rowers.
 Sometimes the races are held in the evening with the boats lit by red lanterns.
 It is only recently (2008) that this has once again become an official public holiday.
 Hong Kong is well known for the large number of races that take place each year.
 The fifth month is generally regarded as the most unlucky month and charms were used to keep the bad influence at bay, for example with pictures of Zhong Kui or putting iris flowers over the door.
 Stems and leaves of the herb mugwort or calamus were made into figure shapes and hung from the lintel to keep away pests and diseases.
-Traditionally Realgar wine (containing Arsenic sulfide) was drunk to kill off internal parasites and infections.
+Traditionally Realgar ➚ wine (containing Arsenic sulfide) was drunk to kill off internal parasites and infections.
+It was also one of the few days of financial settlement in a year - debts were paid off and accounts settled.

 Rain Festival (Yǔ jié 雨节)

-Rain is essential for crops and a minor festival, the Rain Festival, like the Dragon Boat festival, is associated with rain on the 13th of the fifth month.
-Ceremonies used to wish for just the right quantity of rain, not too little and not too much.
+Rain is essential for crops and so a minor festival, the Rain Festival is associated with bringing rain on the 13th of the fifth month.
+Ceremonies wish for just the right quantity of rain, not too little and not too much.
 Like St. Swithin's day ➚, the absence of rain on this day may presage a drought.
-There are many gods of rain and legends about them.
+There are many gods of rain and legends about them and the Dragon Boat festival was originally about rain.
 As rain is associated with dragons they feature prominently in such tales including the Jinlong Si Dawang (Golden Dragon King).
 It is not a public holiday.

 Half Year Festival (Bàn nián jié 半年节)

-Half way through the lunar calendar year falls on the 1st day of the 6th month, and it is a time to reflect on the year so far.
+The half way point of the lunar calendar year falls on the 1st day of the 6th month, and it is a time to reflect on the year so far.
 Mainly celebrated in southern China, the Half Year Festival is a small echo of the New Year Festival, with fire crackers, zong zi (glutinous rice) and family get-togethers.
 According to legend in Jiashanwu Village near Hangzhou a long drought was ended by the efforts of a mysterious old man.
 It is a minor festival and not a public holiday.

 Clothes Drying Day (Shài yī jié 晒衣节)